siskac/discordant/README.md

 To run the *Discordant* algorithm correlation vectors respective to each group are necessary for input, which are easy to create using the function `createVectors`.
 Each correlation coefficient represents the linear correlation between two molecular features.
 The molecular features depend if a single -omics or dual -omics analysis has been performed.
 Correlation between molecular features in the same -omics dataset is single -omics, and correlation between molecular features in two different -omics datasets is dual -omics.
 Whether or not single -omics or dual -omics analysis is performed depends on whether one or two matrices are parameters for this function.

 The other parameter is `groups`, which is a vector containing 1s and 2s that correspond to the location of samples in the column of the matrix for group 1 and group 2.
 For example, the control group is group 1 and the experimental group 2, and the location of samples corresponding to the two groups matches the locations of 1s and 2s in the group vector.

+We also have included different options for correlation metrics.
+These options are Spearman, Pearson, biweight midcorrelation and SparCC.
+The algorithm for SparCC was introduced by <a href = "http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002687">Friedman et al</a> and is available online at <a href = "https://bitbucket.org/yonatanf/sparcc">bitbucket</a>.

 Single -omics
 ```